Manaslu Circuit ( MCT ) Trek

 We Offer Minute Booking For the Trek in 2025

 My Everest trip offers flexible booking terms and conditions, and we have last-minute booking options for the Manaslu circuit trek.
-At least two people should be present for your departure; if not, you may need to wait a few days before joining the departure solo.
+At least two people should be present for your departure; if not, you may need to wait a few days before departing solo.

 Trekking with our company offers numerous benefits, including safe trekking, knowledgeable guides and porters, guaranteed accommodation during peak seasons, completion certification, and more.
 Please call us during the trek to take any necessary precautions in case of an emergency.